 Another point worth considering and perhaps testing in future studies relates to the directionality of the effects of values and religiosity.
-This study follows a long tradition of value studies which consider religion to predate and predict value preferences for individuals, under the assumption that people are born into religious traditions and form their value preferences somewhat later.
-However, inasmuch as religion is not the default option in some cultures but can be fully chosen, switched or rejected, the directionality might be reversed.
+This study follows a long tradition of value studies which considers religion to precede and predict value preferences for individuals, under the assumption that people are born into religious traditions and form their value preferences somewhat late in life.
+However, inasmuch as religion is not the default option in some cultures, but can be freely chosen, switched or rejected, the directionality might be reversed.
 For example, in some contemporary societies in Western Europe, it would be possible for a person to choose to become involved with a religion that best harmonizes with his or her values (Nynäs & Lassander, 2010).

-This study employed a cross-sectional correlational design, which is a weakness since cross-cultural correlational designs typically do not allow any conclusive evidence of causality (Fischer et al. 2018).
-Another point to note is the multi-level aspect of this study – there are individual, religious, national and cultural levels involved, which makes it difficult to obtain a clear picture of nested or embedded effects.
-However, reality is multi-leveled, and in this sense, our study attempts to parallel the complexity of today's lives, which involve multiple identities, some interrelated, others clashing (Novis-Deutsch 2015).
-This might be an interesting case where a quantitative study paves the way for a qualitative one: A careful qualitative inquiry following this quantitative exploration might better reveal how individuals, religious or not, of a certain cultural mindset weave all of these sources of influence to form their social attitudes and ideological worldviews.
+This study employed a cross-sectional correlational design, which is a weakness, since cross-cultural correlational designs typically do not allow any conclusive evidence of causality (Fischer et al., 2018).
+Another point to note is that the multi-level aspect of this study, involving individual, religious, national and cultural levels, makes it difficult to obtain a clear picture of nested or embedded effects.
+However, reality is multi-leveled, and our study attempts to reflect the complexity of today's lives, which involve multiple identities, some interrelated, others clashing (Novis-Deutsch, 2015).
+This study might serve as an interesting example of a quantitative study paving the way for a qualitative one.
+A careful qualitative inquiry following this quantitative exploration might better reveal how individuals, religious or not, of a certain cultural mindset weave all of the many sources of influence together to form their social attitudes and ideological worldviews.

 Finally, the YARG study is based on convenience samples.
 However, its dataset is large and diverse, comprising Eastern and Western societies, some dominated by one religion, others more religiously pluralistic.
-The study also focused on one subsection of society: 18-30 year-old students.
-Because it focuses on young adults who are all college/university students all participants share a similar educational level and represent the millennial generation in many diverse cultures.
-Inevitably there are limitations to the generalizations of our findings and models for the less educated millennials worldwide.
+The study also focused on one subsection of society: 18–30 year-old students.
+This focus on young adults who are all college or university students resulted in the YARG study participants all sharing a similar educational level yet nonetheless representing the millennial generation in many diverse cultures.
+Inevitably, there are limitations to the generalizations of our findings and models for less educated millennials worldwide.

-However, choosing to focus on this population offers us a cross-cultural portrait of beliefs, values and attitudes of the Y-generation; tomorrow's leaders.
-Young people are often harbingers of societal trends (Keysar 2014).
+However, choosing to focus on this population offers us a cross-cultural portrait of beliefs, values and attitudes of the Y-generation, potentially tomorrow's leaders.
+Young people are often harbingers of societal trends (Keysar, 2014).
 In addition to being the future members of society, they are less committed to past habits and beliefs; are often more educated than the previous generation; tend to be the first to reflect changes in social norms and lifestyle; and express, more than any other cohort, the anxieties and uncertainties of the current age (Berkinsher, 2014, p.440).
 It is important to understand the sources of their social policy attitudes because they will be soldiers in the culture wars of tomorrow.

 REFERENCES